 We do not anticipate any risks for your baby associated with this study and it does not change or delay the care your baby will receive.
 All the data from your baby will be securely stored at Imperial College London and will be used only for purpose of this study and to provide feedback to clinical team, if appropriate.
 While your baby won't benefit directly from this study, we hope it will help other babies in the future.
-If you wish to discuss this with someone independent from the study, you may contact the Patient Advice and Liaison Service (PALS) at this hospital.

-What if relevant new information becomes available?
+What if new information about mild HIE becomes available?

-It is possible that new information may become available during the course of the study (4-5 years).
+It is possible that new information may become available during the study.
 It is unlikely that this will affect your baby's involvement with this study.

-What happens when the research study stops?
+What happens when the research study ends?

-We can send you a summary of the final results if requested.
+We can send you a summary of the results if requested.

-What if there is a problem?
+6 What if there is a problem?